Feeling Festive? Have Some Fun in the Boston Suburbs this Fall

 Verrill Farm (Concord)

-Find the perfect pumpkin at Verrill Farms, a fourth-generation sustainable farm selling seasonal produce, fresh flowers, gifts, prepared foods to go, and homemade baked goods.
-If you’re lucky enough to be in town on a Thursday, place your order for some of their mouth-watering house-smoked barbecue—you won’t be sorry!
+Find the perfect pumpkin at Verrill Farm, a fourth-generation sustainable farm selling produce, flowers, gifts, prepared foods, and baked goods.
+If you’re in town on a Thursday, don’t miss their house-smoked barbecue.

 Shelburne Farm (Stow)